WICG/indexed-db-observers/EXPLAINER.md

  4. delete [5, 6)
  5. delete [6, 7)

-This is culled to:
+This is coalesced to:

  1. delete [0, 7)
  2. put '1' 1

 Note that these operations are still ordered.
 They are not a disjoint set.

-This would be an boolean option in the IDBObserverDataStoreOptions object, `culling`.
+This could be an boolean option in the IDBObserverDataStoreOptions object, `coalescing`.

 # FAQ